xdmushui/partner-center-sdk/develop/get-a-customer-subscription-s-usage-records.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-This topic describes how to get the **SubscriptionMonthlyUsageRecord** resource.
+This topic describes how to get the colletion of **SubscriptionMonthlyUsageRecord** resource.
 This resource represents the customer's usage of a specific Azure service or resource during the current billing period.

 ## Prerequisites